charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 # Change Owner and Group Script
 This script changes the owner to `vincent` and the group owner to `staff` for all files and directories in the working directory.

+# Symbolic Link Permissions Script
+This script changes the owner to `vincent` and the group owner to `staff` for the symbolic link `_hello`.